New routes and frequency possibilities and why these routes would work

 - Brussels is the Capital of Europe; it is both politically and economically at the Heart of the European Union.
 Brussels is where decisions are made.

-- With 25 million passengers and 6% growth in 2017, Brussels Airport is one of the largest airports in Europe and the main airport in Belgium.
-Brussels Airport connects the capital of Europe to 218 destinations around the globe, served by 67 passenger airlines who operate from 3 non-congested runways.
+- With 26.4 million passengers and 2.7% growth in 2019, Brussels Airport is one of the largest airports in Europe and the main airport in Belgium.
+Brussels Airport connects the capital of Europe to over 220 destinations around the globe, served by 61 passenger airlines who operate from 3 non-congested runways.

 - With almost 20 million people living within one and a half hour’s drive, the airport has a wide catchment area including Belgium, the south of the Netherlands and the north-eastern part of France.
 Four out of five passengers are O&D, highlighting the strength of the Brussels Airport catchment.

 Marketing and other support